Everything You Need

 As a sales outlet for Ticketmaster, TicketsWest, the Hult Center, and a number of local venues, the Ticket Office provides access to several thousand events a year through out Washington, Oregon and California.
 Other services include: digital passport and ID photos, Duck Bucks deposit site, LTD bus passes and monthly passes, fax sending services, EWEB pay station, yearly key checkout for EMU student offices, and event cashier for student groups presenting fundraising events and activities on campus.

 Moss Street Children's Center

-The Moss Street Children's Center provides nationally-accredited, high-quality developmental child care services to UO students, faculty, and staff.
+The Moss Street Children's Center provides high-quality developmental child care services to UO students, faculty, and staff.
 Our mission is to support UO student parents by providing care for their children while they attend classes while also providing employment opportunities and training in child care to student staff.

 Child Care Subsidy

 Child Care Subsidy, an incidental fee funded program which reimburses a percentage of child care expenses paid for lower-income student parents.
 The goal of the program is to ease the financial pressure of paying child care expenses while also paying college tuition.

 Campus Copy Center